 Eligibility for federal student aid may be affected if the student has a drug-related conviction but can be reinstated at an earlier date with the completion of an acceptable drug rehabilitation program.
-For more information on federal student aid eligibility and/or acceptable drug rehabilitation programs, please see the Financial Aid Office or refer to the school's Financial Aid website: mudfinaid.com
+Information on Federal student aid eligibility and /or acceptable drug rehabilitation programs can be found on the school's website at the following link: fao.mudfinaid.com/fao/campus-security-la.